Yaya-Cout/Nwagyu/src/reference/firmware/bootloader.md

 ## Locked calculators (Epsilon)

-On locked calculators, the bootloader is always loaded.
+On locked calculators, the bootloader is always loaded, even in BOOT1 mode.
 When loaded, it does a few basic things:

 1. Checking if the 6 key is pressed.
 If it's pressed, it will enter DFU mode to write the external flash from a computer and display `numworks.com/rescue`.